lenkiro/Eyetracking-Project/README.md

 How to run the game:
-Download and install JMonkey Engine JDK (JDK3.3 was tested) After opening it, select "File" then "Open Project", and then "Run" On the window that shows up, make sure to select "fullscreen" and your monitor resolution, unselect "V-sync" and press "Continue" to begin the application.
+Download and install JMonkey Engine JDK (JDK3.3 was tested) After opening it, select "File" then "Open Project" (here you select the project folder you downloaded here, it will have a monkey icon), and then "Run"
+On the window that shows up, make sure to select "fullscreen" and your monitor resolution, unselect "V-sync" and press "Continue" to begin the application.